istio/istio.io/content/blog/2018/egress-performance/index.md

     caption="Response times obtained for the different configurations"
     >}}

-Likewise, not much difference in the response times for the 3 first cases, but mTLS and the extra proxy adds noticeable latency.
+Likewise, not much difference in the response times for the 3 first cases, but mutual TLS and the extra proxy adds noticeable latency.

 ### CPU utilization